-WELLINGTON New Zealand's Fonterra on Wednesday said it will take a stake in Chinese baby food and formula maker Beingmate Baby and Child Food Co.
-Ltd in the dairy giant's first tie-up with a Chinese processor since its involvement in a tainted infant formula scandal in 2008.
+WELLINGTON (Reuters) - New Zealand’s Fonterra on Wednesday said it will take a stake in Chinese baby food and formula maker Beingmate Baby and Child Food Co.
+Ltd in the dairy giant’s first tie-up with a Chinese processor since its involvement in a tainted infant formula scandal in 2008.

 The tie-up continues a trend of foreign dairy producers partnering with established Chinese players to grab greater shares in China’s fast-growing dairy market.
 French dairy giant Danone SA (DANO.PA) in February paid $665 million to lift its stake in China Mengniu Dairy Co Ltd (2319.HK).

 Fonterra Cooperative Group Ltd (FSF.NZ), the world’s largest dairy exporter, said it would take a stake of up to 20 percent in Beingmate (002570.SZ), China’s biggest maker of infant milk formula, at 18 yuan per share.
 That is a 25 percent premium to the stock’s last closing price.